hnjw-png/restaurante.el.wueon/README.md

 header image is a image from: https://www.pexels.com/photo/landscape-of-andes-13203423/ the rest of the photos are my own privately photographed images.

+errors:

-errors: footer keep floating towards the main content on the contact us page.
-Tried mulitple attempts (now fixed) I fixed this with adding a bit more content on the contact us page, this worked nicely and helped the website correlate with the rest of the website.
+1.Footer keep floating towards the main content on the contact us page.
+Tried mulitple attempts.
+I fixed this with adding a bit more content on the contact us page, this worked nicely and helped the website correlate with the rest of the website.

+I am continuing to research into, how to place the footer at the bottom of the page, when there is less content.

+I tried adjusting the margin top, but this was diffcult to maintain across different page sizes.
+As well as the positioning tools.

+2.when submiting form there it reports a error 501, unsupported method(POST), this is due to there being nowhere to send the information.

+I researched into where I can send such information and discovered 'php'.
+I then added a php file to my workspace, but this made the form save as a file directly to my computer.

+I decided to remove this function, as this outcome is un-needed for the user.

+I will continue to look further into the issue.